Johnnoe2618/large-linear-algebra/README.md

 - Iterative solvers for Dense and Sparse Matrices, using the Conjugate Gradient Method.

 ## Documentation
+Documentation can be found on the [GitHub Wiki](https://github.com/Johnnoe2618/large-linear-algebra/wiki)

 ## Compilation of Dynamically Linked Libraries from Source
-If you are using this extension on a platform where precompiled binaries have not been provided (currently windows), you must compile them yourself from the *stable* branch repository.
+If you are using this extension on a platform where precompiled binaries have not been provided (only provided currently for windows), you must compile them yourself from the *stable* branch repository.
 The SConstruct file for building the extension is within addons/largelinearalgebra.
 It is a derivative of the template provided from the [Godot Documentation](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html).